Replacing Your Plumbing: What to Look Out For and What to Expect and What You Need to Know

 FAQ Section

-How much will it cost to replace the plumbing?
+What is the cost to replace plumbing?

-How long does it take to change the plumbing?
+How long will it take to replace plumbing?

-Do I need to change my plumbing if there’s a leak?
+Do I need to change my plumbing system if there is a leak?

 Do I have the ability to replace my plumbing by myself?

-What kind of pipes should I use for my plumbing replacement?
+What type of pipes do I need to use to replace my plumbing?